Conwy Lifeboat Station: History

 Conwy Lifeboat Station celebrated their 50th Anniversary on 18 Jun 2016.
 Key to the celebrations was Lifeboat Operations Manager Trever Jones, who joined the station when it first opened in 1966, aged 22.

+In 2025, Conwy welcomed their latest Inshore lifeboat, the eighth to serve at Conwy.
+At a ceremony on Saturday 11 April 2026, the Inshore lifeboat was formally named Enid and John Hislop (D-898) after the donor and benefactor.